Defy Media, parent of Smosh and Clevver, is reportedly shutting down

-Defy Media, the parent company of YouTube giants Smosh and Clevver, is reportedly shutting down and laying off employees.
+Defy Media, the parent company of YouTube giants Smosh and Clevver, is apparently shutting down and laying off employees.

 "Regretfully, Defy Media has ceased operations today," the company said in a statement Tuesday night, according to Variety.
 "We are extremely proud of what we accomplished here at Defy and in particular want to thank all the employees who worked here.
 We deeply regret the impact that this has had on them today...
 Unfortunately, market conditions got in the way of us completing our mission."